Adjuvant therapy: Treatment provided in addition to the primary treatment.

 SERM: A selective estrogen receptor modulator (SERM) is a drug that acts like estrogen on some tissues, but blocks the effect of estrogen on other tissues.
 Tamoxifen (Nolvadex) and raloxifene (Evista) are two examples of SERMs.

 Sexual health: Sexual health refers to the many factors that impact sexual function and reproduction.
 These factors include a variety of physical, mental, and emotional issues.
-Disorders that affect any of these factors can impact a person's physical and emotional health, as well as his or her relationships and self-image.
+Disorders that affect any of these factors can impact a person's physical and emotional health, as well as their relationships and self-image.

 Sexual response cycle: The sequence of physical and emotional changes that occur as a person becomes sexually aroused and participates in sexually stimulating activities, including intercourse and masturbation.
 The sexual response cycle has four phases: excitement, plateau, orgasm, and resolution.